 In her spare time, Peyton likes playing and coaching field hockey, working her way through her reading list (preferably sitting by a body of water), and taking her three-legged rescue dog Sawyer on adventures.

-Andrea Berry, (she/her) Andrea is a community organizer at heart who fully believes that we can use the tools of public policy and finance to bring about environmental justice and climate resilience.
+Andrea Berry is a community organizer at heart who fully believes that we can use the tools of public policy and finance to bring about environmental justice and climate resilience.
 Working at the New England Environmental Finance Center as Climate Funding Manager, Andrea supports environmental justice projects throughout the New England region in securing needed funding and building critical community engagement and support.
-In her “free time” Andrea serves as the Select Board Chair for her hometown of North Yarmouth, ME, and in addition to her Board role at Momentum, she sits on the Boards of Resources for Organizing and Social Change (ROSC) and the Greater Portland Council of Governments (GPCOG).
-Andrea lives in North Yarmouth with her partner, teenage child, and beloved family dog Penny.
+Previously she served as the Executive Director at Wild Seed Project and as the Director of Community Engagement at Maine Initiatives.
+In her “free time” Andrea serves as the Select Board Chair for her hometown of North Yarmouth, ME, and in addition to her Board role at Momentum, she sits on the Board of the Greater Portland Council of Governments (GPCOG).
+Andrea lives in North Yarmouth with her partner, teenage child, and dog Penny.
 She is an avid gardener, loves fantasy books, and believes in always showing up with homemade baked goods.